Project

 Installation

-The tool is designed to operate on macOS, GNU/Linux, Windows, and Unix-like operating systems.
-It is packaged as a Gem and requires Ruby version 2.6 or later.
-If you do not have the appropriate version on your platform, refer to Installing Ruby.
+The tool runs on macOS, GNU/Linux, and other Unix-like operating systems, as well as Windows.
+It is packaged as a Ruby gem and requires Ruby 3.2 or later.
+If your platform lacks a suitable Ruby, see Installing Ruby.

 gem install renamr